 Total carnage.
 The full Boomtown Experience.
 If you plan to stay awake the entire weekend, and party until sunrise, look no further than Dstrkt 5.
 Spiritual home of the sesh.

-With the huge reduction in camping space in the bowl, the Dstrkt 5 campsite now fills up very fast.
-Expect it to be very crowded, with a tent squeezed into every possible gap.
+With the huge reduction in camping space in the downtown bowl, the Dstrkt 5 campsite now fills up very fast.
+Expect it to be crowded, with a tent squeezed into every possible gap.

 Dstrkt 5 is going to be THE campsite, for those looking for a weekend of absolute non-stop Boomtown madness.
 It will be blisteringly loud until 4am on Friday and Saturday.
 And not much quieter after that.
 Expect to find drunk people passed out in front of your tent, and wandering ket zombies tangled up in every guy rope.

 You already know if you’re the type of person who wants to camp here.
 And there are plenty of you out there.
 Arrive early on Wednesday, or you’ll be settling for Barrio Loco instead.